crayner/authenticate-bundle/Documents/RotatePasswords.md

 * __keep_last_number__ The number of previous passwords that the system stores to stop user repeat of passwords.
 If set to zero (0), then the rotate password functionality is turned off.
 Default = 0, maximum = 30.
 * __keep_for_days__ The number of days that previous passwords are kept.
 If set to zero (0), then the rotate password functionality is turned off.
 Default = 0 days, maximum = 1500 days.
 * __change_every__ How often should the user be forced to change password.
 The value is in days.
 If set to zero (0), then the change password functionality is turned off.
 Default = 0 days, maximum = 366 days.
-* __message__ The error message to display when the new password is not valid.
-Default = _The password has been used before._"
-* __translation_domain__ Translation is not provided by this bundle, but the validator will use the translation domain defined on this setting.
-Default = 'validators'

 [Return Home](../README.md)